-NOTE: The above message will be displayed when an installed remote stop switch is activated.
-The pump will remain stopped until the remote stop switch is deactivated.
-See page 14 for more detail.
+Note: The above message will be displayed when an installed remote stop switch is activated.
+For either model, the pump will remain stopped until the remote stop switch is deactivated.
+See section 5.5 for more detail.

-Maintenance
+7. Maintenance

 - Clean strainer basket regularly.
-Do NOT strike basket.
-Inspect cover gasket regularly and replace as necessary. - Hayward pumps have self-lubricating motor bearings and shaft seals.
+Do NOT strike basket to clean.
+Inspect strainer cover gasket regularly and replace as necessary. - Hayward pumps have self-lubricating motor bearings and shaft seals.
 No lubrication is necessary. - Keep motor clean.
-Keep motor air vents free of obstructions to avoid damage.
+Insure motor air vents are free from obstruction to avoid damage.
 Do NOT use water to hose off motor. - Occasionally, shaft seals must be replaced, due to wear or damage.
 Replace with genuine Hayward seal assembly kit.
 See "Shaft Seal Change Instructions" in this manual.

-Storage/Winterization
+8. Storage / Winterization